GeorgeAlestas/Quint_DESI/README.md

-# Quint_DESI
+# Has DESI detected exponential quintessence?
-This repository contains part of the code used in arXiv:2504.04226
+The code will be publicly available after the publication of the paper.